Legal Translation Services for Lawyers and Their Foreign Clients

 Deposition Interpreters for Law Firms and Litigation Boutiques

 All Language Alliance, Inc. supplies world-class legal translation and deposition interpreting services for law firms, solo practitioners, and in-house counsel alike in uncommon foreign languages and in rare, exotic, and less commonly spoken foreign languages, such as Anuak, Malayalam, Sinhala, Mennonite Low German, Krahn, Tamil, Mongolian, Tibetan, and other foreign languages.
-Those seeking our services are not only spread nationwide, but also come from many parts outside the U.S. We have such a reach because we specialize in legal translation services and international deposition interpreting services for litigation, multilingual ediscovery translation services, and employ remote legal interpreters for video depositions via Zoom, CourtCall, Webex, Vertitext, other video deposition platforms, and in-person legal interpreters and legal translators who know law, legal systems, legalese, and legal terminology, who provide deposition interpreting services in exotic and common languages, such as Turkish; Mennonite Low German (Plautdietsch/ Plattdeutsch); Pennsylvania Dutch; Amish German; Kunama; Oromo; Nepali; Mongolian; Korean; Amharic; Somali; Hassaniya Arabic; Mandarin; Toishanese; Hebrew; Russian; Polish; Krahn; Burmese; Vietnamese; Hungarian; Italian; Swahili; Haitian Creole; Armenian; Spanish; Cantonese; Sudanese Arabic; Bosnian; Dinka; Akan; Asante; Twi; Akwapew; Akuapem; Akwapi; Akuapli; Kwahu; Fante; Portuguese; Anuak.
-Email us today to learn more about what we can do to make your job easier during an attorney-client in-person or a virtual phone or video meeting with a non-English-speaking client; to request legal translation of discovery interrogatories into the language of your non-English-speaking client; to obtain legal translation of the English deposition transcript of your non-English-speaking client’s deposition testimony into his or her language; or to hire a qualified English to Thai translator/ interpreter with two law degrees to serve as an expert witness; to retain a check interpreter in any rare or common language; and to help you locate forgotten, unknown and/ or missing beneficiaries and heirs to guardianships, estates, and trusts who reside in foreign countries and speak various foreign languages.
+Those seeking our services are not only spread nationwide, but also come from many parts outside the U.S. We have such a reach because we specialize in legal translation services and international deposition interpreting services for litigation, multilingual ediscovery translation services, and employ remote legal interpreters for video depositions via Zoom, CourtCall, Webex, Vertitext, other video deposition platforms, and in-person legal interpreters and legal translators who know law, legal systems, legalese, and legal terminology, who provide deposition interpreting services in exotic and common languages, such as Turkish; Mennonite Low German (Plautdietsch/ Plattdeutsch); Pennsylvania Dutch; Amish German; Kunama; Oromo; Nepali; Mongolian; Korean; Amharic; Somali; Hassaniya Arabic; Mandarin; Toishanese; Hebrew; Russian; Polish; Krahn; Burmese; Vietnamese; Hungarian; Italian; Swahili; Haitian Creole; Armenian; Quebecois; Spanish; Cantonese; Sudanese Arabic; Bosnian; Dinka; Akan; Asante; Twi; Akwapew; Akuapem; Akwapi; Akuapli; Kwahu; Fante; Portuguese; Anuak.
+Email us today to learn more about what we can do to make your job easier during an attorney-client in-person or a virtual phone or video meeting with a non-English-speaking client; to request legal translation of discovery interrogatories into the language of your non-English-speaking client; to obtain legal translation of the English deposition transcript of your non-English-speaking client’s deposition testimony into his or her language; to hire a qualified English to Thai translator/ interpreter with two law degrees to serve as an expert witness; to retain a check interpreter in any rare or common language; and to help you locate forgotten, unknown and/ or missing beneficiaries and heirs to guardianships, estates, and trusts who reside in foreign countries and speak various foreign languages.

 #alllanguagealliance #translatorsforlawyers #translatorsforattorneys #legaltranslationservices #legaldocumenttranslation #legaltranslation #litigationtranslation #documenttranslation #legaltranslators #certifiedtranslators #internationallitigation #translationfordenverlawyera #translationforcoloradolawyers #translationforlitigationboutique #remotelegalinterpreter #inpersonlegalinterpreter #depositiontranscripttranslation #discoveryinterrogatoriestranslation